The Texas

 Passing a funeral

 Also, while many states have laws that require drivers to yield to a funeral procession, Texas has no such law.
 However, funeral processions are usually escorted by peace officers, and obviously if they indicate for you to yield, then you must do so.
-Otherwise, if you're driving down the road and a funeral procession approaches, you are not obligated by the law to pull over.
-If you wish to do so, be sure to pull completely off the road so if others want to continue on, they can do so safely.
+Otherwise, if you're driving down the road and a funeral procession approaches, you are not obligated by the law to pull over, although you should reduce speed and be prepared to stop if necessary.
+If you do wish to pull over, be sure to pull completely off the road so if others want to continue on, they can do so safely.

 Other sites of interest